An Exact Solver for Submodular Knapsack Problems: Experiments.

-We first analyze the construction of $\cov$-instances by~\citet{sakaue2018} in detail.
-In the following, let $I=\{1,\dots,100\}$ and $E=\{1,\dots,1000\}$ be the sets from the definition of $\cov$ as set by~\citet{sakaue2018}.
-Since~\citet{sakaue2018} draw each value of an element in the ground set $E$ from a uniform distribution on $[0,1]$ (in our case from $[0.01,1]$), and each subset $E_i\subseteq E$, with $i\in I$, includes each element from the ground set with probability $0.3$, the expected value of the weighted coverage function, for each $i\in I$, is $150$.
-Since~\citet{sakaue2018} draw the costs of each $i\in I$ independently of the weighted coverage function values from a uniform distribution on $[0,1]$, elements $i\in I$ with low costs often have relatively high coverage function values, making them more likely to be included in an optimal solution than elements with higher costs.
+We first analyze the construction of $\cov$-instances by~\textcite{sakaue2018} in detail.
+In the following, let $I=\{1,\dots,100\}$ and $E=\{1,\dots,1000\}$ be the sets from the definition of $\cov$ as set by~\textcite{sakaue2018}.
+Since~\textcite{sakaue2018} draw each value of an element in the ground set $E$ from the uniform distribution on $[0,1]$ (in our case from $[0.01,1]$), and each subset $E_i\subseteq E$, with $i\in I$, includes each element from the ground set with probability $0.3$, the expected value of the weighted coverage function, for each $i\in I$, is $150$.
+Since~\textcite{sakaue2018} draw the costs of each $i\in I$ independently of the weighted coverage function values from the uniform distribution on $[0,1]$, elements $i\in I$ with low costs often have relatively high coverage function values, making them more likely to be included in an optimal solution than elements with higher costs.
 Hence, an optimal solution for such a $\cov$-instance consists, in expectation, almost exclusively of elements $i\in I$ with low costs.
 Consequently, elements with greater costs can essentially be ignored when searching for an optimal solution.
-Moreover, this biased structure of the coverage instances favors greedy algorithms for submodular maximization, which are likely to yield objective values that closely approximate the optimal objective value.
-At the same time, this structure causes the fractional knapsack value $\fkh$, and similarly the lazy fractional knapsack value $\lfkh$, to be relatively close to the knapsack value $\kv$ of nearly every node and associated candidate set, considered by the proposed algorithms.
-This significantly strengthens the performed pruning tests.
+Moreover, this biased structure of the coverage instances favors greedy algorithms for submodular maximization, which are therefore likely to yield objective values that closely approximate the optimal objective value.
+At the same time, this structure causes the fractional knapsack value $\fkh$ to be relatively close to the knapsack value $\kv$ of nearly every node and associated candidate set, considered by the proposed algorithms.
+This significantly strengthens the used pruning rule.
 The same holds for the heuristics used in the algorithms $\Umod$ and $\Udom$, to determine which node in a basic search tree should be considered next.
-For these reasons, we assume that the $\cov$-instances, which are constructed according to the method by~\citet{sakaue2018}, are relatively 'easy' to solve.
+For these reasons, we assume that the $\cov$-instances, which are constructed according to the method by~\textcite{sakaue2018}, are relatively ``easy'' to solve.